akveo/react-native-ui-kitten/CONTRIBUTING.md

 * All features or bug fixes **must be tested** by one or more specs (unit-tests).
 * All public API methods **must be documented** following JsDoc notation.

+## <a name="debug"></a> Debugging your changes

+React-native-ui-kitten contains example project which allows you quickly debug your changes.
+See the project in `./example` folder and [guides](example/README.md) to know how we use it.

 ## <a name="commit"></a> Commit Message Guidelines